-The Township of The North Shore is one of 13 communities engaged in exploring potential interest in hosting this national infrastructure project.
-Findings from its Phase 1 Preliminary Assessment are intended to support the Township and the NWMO in taking stock of the community's potential to meet the requirements for hosting APM facilities.
+The Town of Spanish is one of 13 communities engaged in exploring potential interest in hosting this national infrastructure project.
+Findings from its Phase 1 Preliminary Assessment are intended to support the Town and the NWMO in taking stock of the community's potential to meet the requirements for hosting APM facilities.
 These assessments also provide the basis upon which the NWMO will identify a smaller number of communities to be the focus of the next phase of more detailed studies.

-The journey of the Township of The North Shore in the APM process began in April 2011 when ELNOS (the economic development corporation representing the area communities of Blind River, Elliot Lake, Spanish, The North Shore and Serpent River First Nation) approached the NWMO to learn more about the program.
+The journey of the Town of Spanish in the APM process began in April 2011 when ELNOS (the economic development corporation representing the area communities of Blind River, Elliot Lake, Spanish, The North Shore and Serpent River First Nation) approached the NWMO to learn more about the program.
 This request came to the NWMO in response to an open invitation to communities and groups to learn more about Canada's plan.
-Highlights of The North Shore's engagement to date in this Learn More process are provided below.
+Highlights of Spanish's engagement to date in this Learn More process are provided below.

-In August 2011, ELNOS board members, community representatives, members of Council, and Township staff received a briefing from the NWMO in Toronto.
+In August 2011, ELNOS board members, community representatives, members of Council, and Town staff received a briefing from the NWMO in Toronto.
 They had a formal Learn More briefing in November 2011 at which time they also toured the Pickering Waste Management Facility (PWMF) at the Pickering generating station.

-The Township's Council passed a resolution to request a Learn More session and an initial screening of the community's potential suitability for the project in March 2012.
+The Town's Council passed a resolution to request a Learn More session and an initial screening of the community's potential suitability for the project in March 2012.
 This request came to the NWMO in response to an open invitation to communities to learn more about APM with the understanding the community could end its involvement at any time.
 In April 2012, the NWMO provided information to community officials regarding the initial screening phase of work.

 Upon completing the initial screening in September 2012, the NWMO and the consultant that conducted the work presented findings to Council.
 Copies of the final report (summary version, as well as detailed report) were also provided.
-The report's findings indicated that "the review of readily available information and application of the five initial screening criteria did not identify obvious conditions that would exclude the Township of The North Shore from further consideration in the site selection process."
+The report's findings indicated that "the review of readily available information and application of the five initial screening criteria did not identify obvious conditions that would exclude the Town of Spanish from further consideration in the site selection process."

-The Township has actively pursued learning opportunities to become better informed about the project and nuclear waste management in general.
+The Town has actively pursued learning opportunities to become better informed about the project and nuclear waste management in general.
 To make information about the project and the site selection process readily available to community members, Council asked the NWMO to set up an information kiosk about the APM Project in the municipal office.
-This is also the location of the NWMO community office.
+It was later moved to the NWMO community office.
+A document stand was also placed in the Spanish municipal office.

-At the invitation of Council, the NWMO convened Open Houses in The North Shore in September 2012 to review initial screening results and to share information about the project and site selection process.
-Invitations to these events were sent to residents of The North Shore, as well as leaders of surrounding communities.
-Individuals and groups who met with the NWMO during these events included members of Township council and staff, students, representatives from the business community, seniors, camp operators, health-care and social service providers, and representatives of local First Nation communities.
-Also in September 2012, a small community delegation attended the International Conference on Geological Repositories to learn about how other countries are approaching site selection processes.
+At the invitation of Council, the NWMO convened Open Houses in Spanish in September 2012 to review initial screening results and to share information about the project and site selection process.
+Invitations to these events were sent to residents of Spanish, as well as leaders of surrounding communities.
+Individuals and groups who met with the NWMO during these events included members of town council and staff, students, representatives from the business community, seniors, camp operators, health-care and social service providers, and representatives of local First Nation communities.
+Also in September 2012, a small community delegation attended the International Conference on Geological Repositories to learn about how other countries are approaching site selection processes